- What is a data breach?

 What happened next?
 The scandal got so big, Facebook CEO Mark Zuckerberg was forced to discuss the matter at Senate hearings.
 In addition to that, the company received a permanent stain on their reputation and a massive user withdrawal.
 The subsequent investigation led to a whopping $5 billion fine by the Federal Trade Commission.

-And all these things could have been avoided if the API was a bit more thought-through.
+Such API breaches could have been avoided if it was a bit more thought-through.

 How can API become a data breach risk?